SohamMalakar/Fun-Assembly/README.md

 ## Usage

-After installing the Fun Assembly Compiler, you can run the following command to run \*.fasml files.
+After installing the Fun Assembly Interpreter, you can run the following command to run \*.fasml files.

 ```
 $ fasml <filename> [optional arguments]